 1.10 Applicant Guidebook (Wiki page: https://community.icann.org/x/Iz2AAw)

 1.10.1 - The Applicant Guidebook served as the roadmap for applicants, but also all other participants to the program.
-As such, there is a mixture of historical and practical information, as well as information that is relevant to only certain parties.
-Do you think it makes sense to partition the Applicant Guidebook into different audience driven sections?
+As such, there is a mixture of historical and practical information that is relevant to only certain parties.
+Do you think it makes sense to partition the Applicant Guidebook into different audience driven sections or type of application?

 Work Track 2 - Legal, Regulatory, and Contractual Requirements